khuang08/FFXIV-Tools-Project/README.md

 ## Getting Started

-To use the Python script, you will need to build the setup a virtual environment and install the necessary modules or install them directly on your machine.
+To use the Python script, you can setup a virtual environment and install the necessary modules or install them directly on your machine.
+You will also need Item.csv in the same folder as the location where you are running the script.

 ## Installation

 - Download ffxiv_item_search.py and Item.csv to any desired location in the same folder
 - Run the following command **"pip install pandas"**

-    Note: The ClassJobCategory.json file is not required for the script,
-    however it contains the IDs for the jobs used in Item.csv
+    Note: The ClassJobCategory.json file is not required for the script.
+It only contains the IDs for the jobs used in Item.csv

 ## Usage